openstack/magnum/doc/source/user/index.rst

 such as 'docker-compose', etc.  Specific version of the binaries can be obtained from the `Docker Engine installation
 <https://docs.docker.com/engine/installation/binaries/>`_.

-Mesos cluster uses the Marathon framework and details on the Marathon UI can be found in the section `Using Marathon`_.

 Depending on the client requirement, you may need to use a version of the client that matches the version in the cluster.
 To determine the